World Youth Day 1995: Events

 A week before the celebration of the World Youth Day proper, two representatives from each of countries all over the world gathered for an International Youth Forum (IYF) at the University of Santo Tomas.
 The Philippines sent eight representatives, while others were from the different Catholic religious youth organizations and campuses.
 These were the selected youth leaders and coordinators.
 During their five-day stay in UST, representatives were grouped and discussed issues and concerns laid out by the Episcopal Commission on Youth, on topics set months before.

 The IYF was also a venue wherein few from these selected youth representative had able to have a short talk with the Pope.

 Young pilgrims gathered from many different parts of the world to celebrate God together, to learn other cultures and to speak as "brothers and sisters" among themselves.
 There was also a Mass where some youths directly received Communion from the Pope.
 Youth pilgrims gathered from different parts of the world to worship and talk together.
 Different activities were held, including a traditional Barrio Fiesta, where it was possible to search company and entertainment.
 During these days, Masses were celebrated every day in most parishes throughout the Philippines.

 The closing Mass, held at Luneta Park, was estimated to have been attended by more than 5 million people, the second-largest papal gathering in history.

 The event saw the presence of Catholic representatives of all Chinese communities: China, Taiwan, Hong Kong, Macau, Malaysia, and Singapore.
 Already on January 12, the archbishop of Taipei, Joseph Ti-kang, celebrated mass with 5 priests of the "official" Chinese Roman Catholic Church.
 On January 14, through Radio Veritas, the pope launches a message of reconciliation between the "official" and underground Chinese Church addressed to "all the Catholic faithful".
 At the end of the Mass in Luneta Park, the Pope greeted in Chinese, the language of China and Taiwan.

-This was Pope John Paul II's last visit to the Philippines, as his scheduled return for the World Meeting of Families in January 2003 fell through due to the progression of Parkinson's disease.
+This was Pope John Paul II's last visit to the Philippines, as his scheduled return for the World Meeting of Families eight years later in January 2003 was cancelled due to the progression of his Parkinson's disease.

 Official song

-The official song for World Youth Day 1995 was released in 1994, titled "Tell the World of His Love", composed by Trina Belamide.
+The official song for World Youth Day 1995 was released in 1994, titled "Tell the World of His Love", composed by Trina Belamide and interpreted by Jeffrey Arcilla and Raquel Mangaliag.
 It was later sung by Jaime Rivera under Star Music.
+Meanwhile, the "Gloria in excelsis Deo" that was used in the concluding mass was composed by Jean-Paul Lecot and Dom Benildus Ma.
+Maramba, OSB, and is used on churches around the Philippines after its original usage in the event.

 Theme

-"As the Father has sent me, so am I sending you" (Jn 20:21), the same as that of the World Youth Day of 1994, which was celebrated at the diocesan level on Palm Sunday of that year, fall on March 27.
+"As the Father has sent me, so am I sending you" (Jn 20:21).

-John Paul II's assassination attempt

-Ramzi Yousef, an Al-Qaeda member, attempted to assassinate the Pope in the Bojinka Plot, but the plan was discovered four days earlier and Yousef fled to Pakistan.